gcgarner/IOTstack/README.md

 ## Starting and Stopping containers
 to start the stack navigate to the project folder containing the docker-compose.yml file

-to start the stack run:
+To start the stack run:
 `docker-compose up -d` or `./start.sh`

-to stop:
+To stop:
 `docker-compose down` or `./stop.sh`

 The first time you run start the stack docker will download all the images for the web.
 Depending on how many containers you selected and your internet speed this can take a long while.